stiglers-eponym/BeamerPresenter/README.md

 * Sometimes the slides are not automatically rendered to the correct size when resizing the window.
 Changing or updating the page should solve this problem.
 * Some slide transitions need to stop videos.
 Fly slide transitions during videos can cause strange effects.
 * If preview shows specific overlays, slide changes adding or removing synchronization of preview and an another frame may lead to short flickering.
 Slide transitions during such slide changes can contain some ugly artifacts.
-* version 0.1.x: If a video annotation in the PDF links to a file which is just a sound file, BeamerPresenter crashes with segmentation fault when trying to load it.
 * possibly fixed: rare and undeterministic crash at startup with an error message concerning timers.